e-n-f/if-then-else/if-then-else.md

 ![03](https://user-images.githubusercontent.com/1951835/53196896-f23a8500-35cd-11e9-8df5-9169cb63285c.png)

-To understand why programmers talk about conditions the way they do, I thought it might help to look at how conditional processes were described before there were computers.
+I thought I might find some clues about why programmers talk about conditions the way they do by looking at descriptions of conditional processes from before there were computers.

 It is actually hard to find good examples of these.
 About as close as you can come are surveys and legal procedures